max-degterev/expressjs-boilerplate/README.md

 A good way to start your NodeJS project.
 Additional flavours available under different branches.
 Read this awesome [blog post](http://maxdegterev.name/blog/express-boilerplate) that covers what's inside.

+P.S. every time someone doesn't star this project, a little koala bear dies somewhere in the woods.
+Don't be a monster.
+Star it.
+Now.

 ## Usage:
 ### Development: